All Products

 Note

-After a schedule is created, you can view, edit, clone, and delete it from the schedule configuration list.
+After creating a schedule, you can view, edit, clone, or delete it in the schedule configuration list.

 image